chfvoigt/jekyll-videoposts/README.md

       </div>
     {% endif %}

-I have added two example files to the repository in case you'd like to have a look at it.
+I have added two complete example files to the repository.

-## Advantages
+## Advantages compared to regular embeds

 Compared to using the embed codes in the posts itself, this method has two main advantages:

-* If you decide to change the embed code options (or if the video hoster requires you to do so), you will not have to change every single code, but only the layout files.
+* If you decide to change the embed code (or if the video hoster requires you to do so), you will not have to change every single post, but only the template/layout files.
 * Your posts will look cleaner.

-## Disadvantage
+## Disadvantages compared to regular embeds

 The major disadvantage is that you can only have the video at a predefined location within your post.
-In my example files, I chose to put it between the headline / post meta data and the post content.
-You can, however, still use the regular way of embedding a video if you need it at a different place.
+In the example files, the videos are inserted between the headline and the content.
+For most use cases, this should be an acceptable solution.You can, however, still use regular video embeds if you need it at a different place.